 I hope that the Q&A I put together here may answer many of your questions about what I offer.
 A little more information on my credentials may be helpful, though.

 I’m a researcher based at the University of Oxford with a background in cognitive literary studies and, more recently, health humanities.
 You can find a list of all my publications (mostly academic) here, and more details on my mental health-related research activities and publications here.
 This includes my primary current research focus, the potential benefits (and dangers) of ‘bibliotherapy’ for eating disorders, a project which began life as a collaboration with the UK eating disorder charity Beat.
+I have also published a paper in Frontiers in Psychology arguing for a behavioural focus in eating disorder treatment.
+It’s entitled ‘Treating eating: A dynamical systems theory of eating disorders’, and you can find it open-access here.

 If you’re interested to see a sample of the kinds of interactions I have with blog readers, you could take a look at my post ‘Recovering from anorexia: How and why not to stop halfway’.
 This post has elicited more comments than any other (scroll to the bottom to see the discussion).
-I had no idea when I wrote the post just how powerfully it would touch a nerve.
+I had no idea when I wrote the post back in 2014 just how powerfully it would touch a nerve.
 Making initial progress in recovery but then getting stuck somewhere beyond the clinical danger zone but far short of true freedom from disordered thoughts, feelings, and behaviours is clearly a common experience, and it is one of the primary situations my coaching is designed to address.
 As such, coaching complements rather than replacing the more intensive support many people may have accessed earlier on in recovery.

 My view is that acknowledgement of the psychological realities that make behavioural change difficult is crucial, but that ultimately, if behaviours and hence bodily state remain the same, nothing else can ever change.
 The coaching I offer attempts to do justice to the powerful interactions between physical, behavioural, cognitive, and emotional realities, in order to help the person I’m working with live happily, healthily, and freely.